YonasValentin/expo-config-plugin-appodeal/README.md

 ---

-## ⚙️ Advanced iOS/Android Setup
+## ⚙️ Advanced Topics

+- **Additional Adapters**: If you need more adapters (Facebook, Unity, etc.), you must either set `fullSetup` to true or manually add them to your Podfile/Gradle.
+This plugin only demonstrates AdMob in “fullSetup” mode.

+- **SKAdNetwork**: Real-world usage often requires you to add many SKAdNetwork IDs.
+In “fullSetup” mode, we just insert an example.
+You can modify `plugin.ts` to add the entire list.

+- **NSUserTrackingUsageDescription**: For iOS 14+ IDFA.
+You should set it in your config or use a separate plugin (e.g. expo-tracking-transparency).

 - **iOS Adapters**: If you want more ad networks than the built-in core, you must add network adapter pods (e.g., `APDGoogleAdMobAdapter`).
 You can do this manually by editing your Podfile or by using [expo-build-properties](https://docs.expo.dev/versions/latest/config-plugins/build-properties/) to inject extra pods.

 - **Android Adapters**: The Gradle artifact `com.appodeal.ads:sdk:3.5.0.0` often includes multiple networks, but you’ll still need to define network-specific IDs in `AndroidManifest.xml` if the network requires them (for example, AdMob’s App ID).

-- **SKAdNetwork**: On iOS 14+, you may need to add SKAdNetwork IDs for each mediated network to your Info.plist.
-This plugin only sets ATS.
-For full SKAdNetwork support, you can either do it manually or with another config plugin.

 ---

 ## 💡 Common Questions

 **Q: Why do I only see “no fill” or no ads on iOS?**
-A: By default, `pod 'Appodeal'` only installs **core**.
+A: You may need to add each network’s adapter or set test mode.
+Also, the iOS simulator typically doesn’t serve real ads, so test on a device.
+By default, `pod 'Appodeal'` only installs **core**.
 You might need to add specific adapter pods for each ad network you intend to use.
 See [Appodeal’s iOS docs](https://wiki.appodeal.com/en/ios/Get_Started) for the list of adapter pods.

 **Q: Do I still need to call `Appodeal.initialize()`?**
 A: Yes!
-This plugin only sets up the native dependencies.
-You must still call `initialize` in your JS code with your App Key.
+The plugin only sets up the native build.
+You still handle initialization in your JavaScript.

 **Q: Will it conflict with the official `react-native-appodeal` instructions?**
 A: It replaces the manual Podfile/Gradle edits from those instructions.
 You still need `react-native-appodeal` installed for the JavaScript APIs, but you do **not** need to manually edit your Podfile or Gradle files—this plugin handles that.